Last Updated on December 12, 2022

 You can apply for a Bolivian tourist visa at Bolivian ports of entry, such as at Bolivia’s international airports and at land border crossings, as well as by mail or in person at Bolivian consulates in the United States.
 Allow plenty of time for processing if you plan to apply at a Bolivian consulate.
-In the U.S. you can pay the fee in cash, by deposit to the Bolivian consulate’s bank account or by money order.
-If you pay upon your arrival to Bolivia, you must pay the $135.00 in cash.
+In the U.S. you can pay the fee in cash, by deposit to the Bolivian consulate’s bank account or also by money order.
+If you pay upon your arrival in Bolivia, however, you must pay the $135.00 in cash.

 Additional information: Embassy of Bolivia; U.S. Department of State